MoritzM00/Linkit-Beginner-Challenge-Explainable-ML/README.md

 ## Challenge Description

+The goal of this challenge is to build a model that predicts whether a customer will subscribe to a term deposit or not and to explain the model using SHAP Values.

+The [dataset](https://archive.ics.uci.edu/ml/datasets/bank+marketing) is from the UCI Machine Learning Repository and contains information about customers of a Portuguese bank.
+The target variable is `deposit` and has two possible values: `yes` and `no`.
+For more information refer to the `challenge.ipynb` notebook.

+### Evaluation

+Your submissions will be evaluated based on the following criteria:

+1. `F1-Score` on a hold-out test set
+2. Explanation of the predictions
+  For a few selected test points, you will have to explain with SHAP values why the model made the prediction it did.

+### Submissions

 ## Instructions

 You can either develop locally by cloning the repo or work in a cloud environment like Google Colab.